Racism: How to Talk About it with Your ADHD'er

 • Be aware that even for kids without ADHD, this can be a distracting and overwhelming time.
 Individuals with ADHD need to work hard at managing their energy levels, especially during emotionally charged situations.

-• Try not to get frustrated if you're trying to engage your child in a conversation and it just isn't happening.
-Rather than having long, drawn out conversations that can be exhausting and draining, it can help to limit conversations to short, brief discussions, so these conversations don't feel overwhelming or threatening.
+• Try not to get frustrated if you're trying to engage your child in a conversation that isn't happening.
+Rather than having long, drawn-out conversations that can be exhausting and draining, it can help to limit conversations to short, brief ones so they don't feel overwhelming or threatening.

-• Manage your expectations and keep doing your best to have consistent and open conversations.
+• Manage your expectations and do your best to have consistent and open conversations.

 Acknowledge Your Child's Experience

-Acknowledge your child’s experience by helping him put language to his feelings.
-Encourage her that’s it’s all right to feel angry about intolerance and injustice and that we can channel our anger towards a better future.
+Acknowledge your child’s experience by helping them to express their feelings.
+Encourage them that it’s all right to feel angry about intolerance and injustice and that we can channel our anger towards a better future.

 Quick Tips: Af Am Father and Son Smiling and Talking